-No student is ever denied needed service because they can not afford payment.
-If you have questions, please discuss them with your counselor or the Counseling Director.
+No student is ever denied needed service because they cannot afford payment.
+If you have any questions, please discuss them with your counselor or the Counseling Director.

 A psychiatrist is a medical doctor who has advanced training in all aspects of mental health.
-Your therapist might suggest you schedule an appointment with the college psychiatrist for several reasons.
+Your counselor maysuggest you schedule an appointment with one of the college psychiatrists for several reasons.
 The most common reason is that you want to know if medication might be helpful in relieving your symptoms.
-For example, many kinds of depression and anxiety symptoms can be safely and effectively treated with medication.
-Students also consult with the psychiatrist to better understand complicated symptoms or for the evaluation of self-destructive urges.
-It is always completely up to you whether or not you want to consider medication.
-The psychiatrist is happy to discuss pros and cons of different options and to answer any questions you have.
-Students who do decide to try medication see the psychiatrist regularly to assess how well the medication is working for you while also continuing to see your therapist for regular psychotherapy appointments.
+For example, in conjunction with talk therapy, many depression and anxiety symptoms can be safely and effectively treated with medication.
+Students can also consult with the psychiatrist to better understand complicated symptoms or for further the evaluation.
+It is always completely up to you, the student, whether or not you want to consider medication.
+The psychiatrist is happy to discuss pros and cons of different options and to answer questions you have.
+Students who do decide to try medication see the psychiatrist regularly to assess how well the medication is working, while also continuing to see a counselor for regular psychotherapy appointments.